-And of course no party would be complete without handing the guests a goodie bag as their parents arrive to pick them up.
-Our goodie bag was filled with Lego candy – and you can actually build with it!
+And of course, no party would be complete without handing the guests a goodie bag as their parents arrive to pick them up.
+Our goodie bag was filled with Lego brick candy – and you can actually build with it!
 How great is that?
-I found these on Amazon as well!

 It was truly such a great party- even I had a nice time too!

 Awesome!
 Simply sign up below to join the MomOf6 community, and you'll be directed to a thank you page with access instructions!

 Check out some more awesome Tween Birthday Party Ideas:

 - Minute to Win It Birthday Party